expressjs/express/guide.md

     res.sendfile('path/to/my.file');

-**NOTE**: this is _not_ a replacement for Connect's _staticProvider_ middleware, nor does it perform any security checks, use with caution when using in a dynamic manner.
+This is _not_ a substitution for Connect's _staticProvider_ middleware, it does not support HTTP caching, and does not perform any security checks.
+This method is utilized by _res.download()_ to transfer static files, and allows you do to so from outside of the public directory, so suitable security checks should be applied.

 ### res.download(file[, filename])